 AZTEC Poncho with Fringe

-I just love the look of the Andean Poncho.
+Inspired by the look of the Andean Poncho and a great piece of fabric, I designed the AZTEC PONCHO WITH FRINGE.
 What a great accessory for cooler weather.
-I thought to myself, I bet I could make one!
-And that’s how it goes.
-So I got myself to Joann Fabrics and searched for the perfect fabric that would allow me to make what I now call the AZTEC Poncho with Fringe.
+I got myself to Joann Fabrics and searched for the perfect fabric that would allow me to make what I now call the

 What I used.